 Art Events, Switzerland

-White Cube’s Art Basel Unlimited Presentation Was Impossible to Forget
+White Cube’s Art Basel Unlimited Presentation Is Impossible to Forget

 Inside White Cube’s Monumental Art Basel Unlimited Presentation

-Bringing together Tracey Emin and Theaster Gates, the gallery created a dialogue between vulnerability, memory, ritual and architecture – two radically different artistic languages somehow connected by an emotional intensity impossible to ignore.
-And perhaps that is exactly what made the presentation so compelling.
-It did not feel designed for spectacle alone, despite the monumental scale that defines Unlimited.
-Instead, it felt deeply human.
+Bringing together Tracey Emin and Theaster Gates, the gallery creates a dialogue between vulnerability, memory, ritual and architecture – two radically different artistic languages somehow connected by an emotional intensity impossible to ignore.
+And perhaps that is exactly what makes the presentation so compelling.
+It does not feel designed for spectacle alone, despite the monumental scale that defines Unlimited.
+Instead, it feels deeply human.

 Tracey Emin Knowing My Enemy 2002